 Where do I find Hoopla Digital on the library's website?

 You can find the link to Hoopla Digital from our homepage by following the links to eLibrary, Articles & Databases then click on "H" for Hoopla Digital and scroll down to the Hoopla Digital link.

 Alternatively, you can bookmark hoopladigital.com and access the library's collection with the username (email address and password) associated with your SFPL card number.

 How does it work?

-Much like other library items, library cardholders are allowed to check out 20 electronic items (e.g., eAudiobooks, eBooks, eMusic, eVideos) per month.
-There are no late fees and no renewals.
+Library cardholders are allowed to check out 30 electronic items (e.g., eAudiobooks, eBooks, eMusic, eVideos) per month.
+There are no late fees.
 Once your item has expired, it will no longer play on your device.
 Check out periods are as follows:

 - eAudiobooks – 21 days

 - eVideos (Movies and TV Shows) – 72 hours